Mulk Raj Anand: Career

-Anand was associated with the BBC's Eastern Service radio station in the 1940s where he broadcast literary programs including book reviews, author biographies, and interviews with authors like Inez Holden.
-In a multi-part broadcast program that he hosted, he discussed poetry and literary criticism, often calling for working class narratives in fiction.
+Anand was associated with the BBC's Eastern Service radio station in the 1940s where he broadcast literary programmes including book reviews, author biographies, and interviews with authors like Inez Holden.
+In a multi-part broadcast programme that he hosted, he discussed poetry and literary criticism, often calling for working class narratives in fiction.

 Political orientation

 Anand was a lifelong socialist.
 His novels attack various aspects of India's social structure as well as the legacy of British rule in India; they are considered important social statements as well as literary artefacts.
 Anand himself was steadfast in his belief that politics and literature remained inextricable from one another.
-He was a founding member of the Progressive Writers’ Association and also he helped in drafting the manifesto of the association.
+He was a founding member of the Progressive Writers' Association and also he helped in drafting the manifesto of the association.

 Later life

 Anand married Shirin Vajifdar, a Parsi classical dancer from Bombay in 1950.
 He died of pneumonia in Pune on 28 September 2004 at the age 98.